Gameoholic/TwitchRewards/README.md

 **Support** 🎧
 ---
-If you require support or need help setting up the plugin, feel free to message me on Discord: Gameoholic#8987.
+If you require support or need help setting up the plugin, feel free to message me on Discord: @gameoholic.
 If you found an issue or have a suggestion open an Issue thread or message me.